Going abroad to study

 English and foreign languages

-An engineer's training obviously includes a very important technical component.
-But without the ability to adapt and communicate, it's not enough for the engineering profession.
-It is therefore essential to acquire a much broader cultural background.
-To this end, a wide range of languages are offered to students: English, Spanish, Japanese, German, Chinese, etc. A particular effort is made to learn English.
-It is an indispensable tool in the business world.
+Engineering training obviously includes a very important technical component.
+However, without the ability to adapt and communicate, this is not enough for a career in engineering.
+It is therefore essential to acquire a much broader cultural knowledge.
+To this end, students are offered a wide range of languages: English, Spanish, Japanese, Korean, Italian, and Chinese (Mandarin), etc. Particular emphasis is placed on learning English, which is an essential skill in the business world.

 ISEN has implemented a certain number of means to allow the students to be in good conditions to learn English.
 English classes are taught by foreign teachers who are native speakers of English.
 They are taught in small groups to encourage oral communication.
 The first semester of the 4th year is taught entirely in English.